MCA Form INC-6 – One Person Company – Application for Conversion

 One Person Company (OPC)

-One Person Company (OPC) refers to a form of company that has only one person as a member, unlike a private company where the minimum number of members is two or a public company where the minimum number of members is seven.
-Section 18 of the Companies Act, 2013 and Rule 6 of the Companies (Incorporation) Rules, 2014, explicitly provide provisions for the conversion of One Person Company (OPC) to other forms of the Company.
+One Person Company (OPC) refers to a form of company with only one person as a member, unlike a private company where the minimum number of members is two, or a public company with seven members.
+Section 18 of the Companies Act, 2013, and Rule 6 of the Companies (Incorporation) Rules, 2014, explicitly provide provisions for converting One Person Company (OPC) to other forms of the Company.

-Is One Person Company Right For You?, Click here to know more
+Is One Person Company Right For You?, Click here to learn more

 Conversion of One Person Company

-One Person Company (OPC) has two ways for Conversion into Other Forms of the Company:
+One Person Company (OPC) has two ways to Conversion into Other Forms of the Company:

 Voluntary Conversion